ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 Templates            : {All}
 ```

-## View/Download reports using PowerShell
+## View and download reports using PowerShell

 To download a specific report, you need the reportID.
 Retrieve the reportID using the **Get-SPODataAccessGovernanceInsight** command and use the **Export-SPODataAccessGovernanceInsight** command to download the report to a specified path.